 – WordPress is free but you need to pay for your domain, hosting, a theme if you choose to purchase one and maybe some plugins.
 And, it will end up being cheaper than using a hosted wordpress-dot-com site.

 So, there you have it.
 I hope this helps clear some of the confusion about the differences in WordPress.
-If you would like a printable chart showing the differences to keep handy or would like to be placed on a waitlist for the WordPress course, sign up here.

 And, until next time, live life, not work!